Nadim-Nion/brand-shop-server/README.md

 ## Key Features

-- User authentication using JWT (JSON Web Tokens).
-- Secure password storage with bcrypt hashing.
 - RESTful API endpoints for user authentication, product management, and cart functionality.
-- Integration with Firebase Firestore for database storage.
 - Error handling middleware for managing HTTP errors.
-- Express Validator for input validation and sanitization.
 - Middleware for authentication and authorization.